Frequently asked Questions

-There are four 9kg gas bottles, one connected to the stove and hot water system, one to the BBQ, and two spares kept in the second bathroom.
+There are three 9kg gas bottles, one connected to the stove and hot water system, one to the BBQ, and one spare kept in the power room.
 If one runs empty you may have to swap the bottles over.
 If this happens please leave a note so we know to refill the bottle for the next guests.

 Water comes from the sky, there are two 5000 litre rain water tanks connected to a pump and gas HWS.
 If needed in dry times there is a fresh water well on the property, the well water is safe to drink.

 There is a septic system at Aoredise, please ensure no foreign items are flushed and avoid the use of bleach-based cleaning products.